 The pound cake baked in the Duo Crisp got rave reviews from the family.
 The only complaint was that this air fryer mini cake was too small.
 They wanted more!

 And that’s because of the size limitations of the Instant Pot.
 You can only fit a 7 to 8-inch cake pan in the Instant Pot inner pot.
 I’m on the lookout for a taller cake pan with the same diameter.
 If you end up trying it with a larger cake pan, let me know in the comments!

+This recipe can be made in a traditional air fryer too.
 If you’re a fan of pound cake, then you’re in for a treat if you try this recipe out!